dmichaels/public/books/favorites.md

   1. Infinite Jest (David Foster Wallace)
   1. The Pale King (David Foster Wallace)
   1. The Real Life of Sebastian Knight (Vladimir Nabokov)
+  1. Zorba the Greek (Nikos Kazantzakis)
   1. The Adventures of Huckleberry Finn (Mark Twain)
   1. The Catcher in the Rye (J.D.
 Salinger)
   1. Franny and Zooey (J.D.
 Salinger)
+  1. Lord of the Flies (William Golding)

 Some Favorite Non-Fiction: